Zaggy1024/LC_PathfindingLagFix/README.md

     - The Spore Lizard also uses the same function to check for a path away from the player out of line of sight.
     - The Snare Flea searches for a location far from the main door if no players are targetable.
 This check could take some time even under normal circumstances due to trying to find a node midway through the accessible nodes.
 It would always occur if the Snare Flea fell out of the playable area.
     - There may be other cases where this type of issue could occur.
 Please report any cases to investigate with steps to reproduce the lag.

+## Notes

+### FixCentipedeLag Compatibility
+This mod is an _alternative_ to FixCentipedeLag, which aims to remove the lag caused by Snare Fleas.
+This mod also prevents the stutters that FixCentipedeLag removes, but does so in such a way the AI's behavior should be almost completely unchanged, whereas FixCentipedeLag will kill Snare Fleas almost instantly if no players are inside the building where Snare Fleas can target them.